 Proper storage of ghee is the easiest way to prevent the problem of ghee spoilage.
 You should always buy ghee of grass-fed quality and check the dairy’s expiry date and storage recommendation before purchasing.

-Try Milkio grass-fed ghee, prepared in New Zealand from local and imported ingredients.
-Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, or chemical preservatives.
+Try Milkio grass-fed ghee, manufactured by Milkio Foods, New Zealand using the finest ingredients, and traditional ghee making process.
+Milkio grass-fed ghee is all-purpose and does not contain lactose, casein, and gluten.

 If You Wish to partner with us to Import/Buy/Distribute/Trade Our Milkio Ghee products, or for developing Private label ghee products, or contract ghee manufacturing support, Please Feel Free To Contact Us Via Our Email; we Will Be In Touch Within the next 48 Hrs.